2006 Goleta postal facility shooting: The Racist Press

+Investigation

-San Marco was apparently convinced that she was the target of a nefarious conspiracy centered at the Goleta postal facility, according to writings recovered from her home in New Mexico.
+On February 3, 2006, San Marco's home was searched.
+Three boxes with "items of interest" were recovered.
+Relevant material included writings indicating that San Marco believed herself to be the target of a conspiracy centered at the Goleta postal facility and a cancelled check with the word "will" written on the envelope.
 A spokesman for the Santa Barbara County Sheriff's Office conjectured that San Marco's paranoia and history of mental illness may have motivated her to commit the murders.
-Racism was also a possible influence in the shooting, as six of the victims were minorities (three were black, one was Chinese-American, one was Hispanic and one was Filipino).
+Racism was also a possible influence in the shooting, as all six of the victims killed at the postal facilities were minorities.
 She may have also murdered Graham for personal reasons, as the two had previously quarreled.
 According to Graham's boyfriend, San Marco would often go outside and start singing loudly.
 Graham also complained to her brother that San Marco would come out and "rant and rave" in front of her building.

-Among San Marco's writings were error-laden explanations of various religions and a theory linking the U.S. government to serial killer David Berkowitz, the Ku Klux Klan and racist murders.
-A diary was found with over 100 pages of meticulously tracked, perceived slights and offenses she received from people.
-An auto body worker once said that San Marco claimed that the Postal Service mistreated her, but that she never said anything violent or talked about murder, but that they had to "pay", which may have indicated revenge as another possible motive.

-San Marco purchased the murder weapon, a second-hand Smith & Wesson Model 915, and ammunition from two different pawn shops (one in Grants, the other in Gallup).
-She was able to do this with no problem; passing background checks and picking up the weapon two days later.
-She also got a buzz cut hairstyle, which left her barely recognizable (and may have helped her gain entry into the building to commit the shooting).
+According to San Marco's brother, he had warned police of his sister, stating that she was "fixated" on her former workplace in Goleta, which she described as "evil".
+Psychologists Kostas A. Katsavdakis, J. Reid Meloy, and Stephen G. White wrote that San Marco likely had schizophrenia and that she "believed that she had to kill off her oppressors whom she held responsible for a failed life".